-The fire districts' existing weed abatement program is incorporated into Section 321 of the ordinance.
+Previously, the fire districts' existing weed abatement program was incorporated into Section 321 of the ordinance.
 This program authorizes the fire districts to declare certain weeds that pose a fire hazard as a public nuisance, to abate those weeds, and to recover abatement costs from property owners.
+Presently, a stand-alone ordinance is being drafted to address the fire districts' weed abatement program.
+This ordinance will be brought to the Board in time for adoption in early 2023.